nevets615/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach doesn't return anything. map returns a new array.

 2. What is the difference between a function and a method?

+a method is a function inside another function

 3. What is closure?

+closure lets a inner function have access too an outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+1. window binding gives this a value of the consoles object.
+2. Implicit  binding has he value of what ever is to its left.
+3. new binding: this is used in constructor functions to refer to objects.
+4. Explicit binding: whenever call or apply are used this is defined.

 5. Why do we need super() in an extended class?

+super is needed to tell there parent constructor to be aware of the childs attributes. it replaces Object.create.

 ## Project Set up